 Phil has a particular interest in computerization and data flow within the Intensive Care environment, he is the database manager for the Intensive Care Database and is currently involved in the implementation of a commercial Clinical Information System (ERIC) which is scheduled to commence in the ICU early 2018.

 Susan graduated with a Bachelor of Science in Computer Applications (DCU, Ireland) before starting her career as a database administrator and software developer in the IT industry.
 She has spent over 11 years working in database administration and database development/programming roles in both Ireland and Australia.
 Her experience with relational databases is extensive and includes designing, installing and supporting databases, as well as managing database backup and recovery processes.
 She has also been involved in performance tuning projects for larger databases and datasets.

-Susan joins the DASO Unit as the Interventional Neuroradiology Data Manager.
-She is currently managing a database to assist with tracking and analysing the activity and workload of the INR team.
-She is also assisting with the Endovascular Clot Retrieval service optimisation project.
+Susan has been the Interventional Neuroradiology Data Manager at Royal North Shore since 2018 and is an integral part of the DASO Unit.
+She currently manages the INR workload database to assist with tracking and analysis of the activity for the INR team.
+She also provides support for the Endovascular Clot Retrieval service optimisation project.

 Susan is keen to apply her database and software development skills to the area of data management within the NSW public health sector and to extend her skills within the area of data analysis.

 Wally is the Trauma Service Data Manager/Analyst at Royal North Shore Hospital.
 Wally has a background in science with a degree in BSc.
 (Biological Science) and brings more than a decade of service in NSW Health holding previous positions with South West Sydney Pathology Service, South Eastern Area Laboratory Services, Pathology West and Westmead Sexual Health and Infectious Diseases Service.